 What’s in Season in April

-The spring mornings have been beautiful this month with still a touch of frost on the grass in the early morning, mist in the valley, the blackthorn in the native hedge in full blossom, the birds singing like crazy and the sun shining.
-The image above is my morning view.
+The spring mornings have been beautiful this month with still a touch of frost on the grass in the early morning and mist in the valley.
+The blackthorn in the native hedge is in full blossom, the birds singing like crazy and the sun shining.
+The image below is my morning view.

 So what is in season now in the UK and here in Ireland.